 Is it hard to write quotes?
 Yes.
 That’s why you shouldn’t.

 Doing so will help you write better copy, develop better announcements, and publish releases that read like news, rather than puffery.
-That would be very pleasing indeed.

 If you enjoyed this post, you might also like: